zenglenn42/react-tutorials/README.md

 I rebaseline my create-react-app (cra) dev environment for typescript courtesy the ```--template typescript``` option.

 I plug the airbnb coding style guide into a linter with cli and gui integration for ci and (vscode) workflows.
 The automated code formatter, prettier, gets the same treatment.

-I spin up on the latest thinking around js package management as I wrestle with unmet peer dependencies, crustly cra-bundled packages, and open source dev teams that heroically accommodate the myriad use cases into which their build stacks and utilities gets harnessed.
+I spin up on the latest thinking around js package management as I wrestle with unmet peer dependencies, crusty cra-bundled packages, and open source dev teams that heroically accommodate the myriad use cases into which their build stacks and utilities gets harnessed.
 It looks like yarn and npm each have about 50% of the market, though pnpm also seems viable and efficient.
 Yarn v2 just came out and it looks like a major rewrite.
 NPM continues to evolve under feature pressure from FB's yarn v1 (and now the community-driven v2).
 I opt for yarn v1 to expand my horizons and save the v2 experience for another day.
 I can definitely use yarn workspaces to organize frontend and backend code nicely.

 I even get json schemas for prettier and eslint configurations plugged into vscode's intellisense engine for edit-time hinting as my cursor hovers over key/value pairs.

 What the community needs is a configurator for spitting out .eslintrc.json, .prettier.json, and package.json files given certain input assumptions like:

 * dev platform
 * package manager preference